 - New Spring Students: Two full weeks into classes in the Spring semester for NEW Spring students.

 - The Res Life staff along with the students involved believe that an immediate room change is necessary.
-The Resident Director will work directly with the student who is willing to move rooms to facilitate an immediate room change.
+The Assistant Director of Residential Operations will work directly with the student who is willing to move rooms to facilitate an immediate room change.